rmagesh148/AppCompanion/README.md

 # AppCompanion

-This is a Python + React Web App
+This is a Python + Native Mobile App

 - Powered by Django in the backend.